 Under unusual circumstances, full-time candidates for graduate degrees may petition for permission to study part-time, ordinarily at a rate of two half-courses per term.
 Similarly, candidates for the master’s degree who need fewer than four semester-length courses to complete the requirements for the degree can arrange to be charged tuition on a per course basis.
 Visa regulations prohibit foreign nationals who are not permanent residents of the US from registering for part-time study.

 Students with bachelor’s degrees in the natural sciences, mathematics, or engineering are invited to apply for admission.
 Since the undergraduate programs of entering students are diverse, the courses students must take to round out their training are extremely varied, and a committee on higher degrees helps students design appropriate plans of study.
-Many students embark on programs that lead to careers only peripherally related to their undergraduate majors.

 Applicants must take the Graduate Record Examination (GRE) general test.
 Although the GRE Subject Test is not required, performance on the relevant GRE Subject Test will be considered if it is available.
 Our experience indicates that the results of this test can be especially helpful in the case of foreign applicants.
-Students whose native language is not English and who have not received a degree from an institution where English is the language of instruction must submit, as part of their application, the results of the test of English as a foreign language, administered by the Educational Testing Service, Princeton, New Jersey.
+Students whose native language is not English and who have not received an undergraduate degree from an institution where English is the language of instruction must submit, as part of their application, the results of the test of English as a foreign language, administered by the Educational Testing Service, Princeton, New Jersey.

-• All SEAS areas will continue to admit A.B./S.M. applicants from Harvard College.
+- All SEAS areas will continue to admit AB/SM applicants from Harvard College.